 Finding a new pet is not “one size fits all”.

 Being very involved in the pet community for quite awhile now, the argument of rescues verses breeders is a reoccurring point of discussion.
 “Adopt don’t shop” is a mantra I see often, as if those of us buying animals from reputable breeders liken the experience of “shopping” for a living being, a new member of our family, to purchasing a pair of socks or a new sweater.
 Going through a reputable breeder is nothing like shopping, by the way!

 I’ve been asked many times before where my loyalties lie when it comes to obtaining a pet, and I’ve always said pretty much the same thing.
 Get the pet you want.
 The pet that is the best fit for you and your family.
 Get the pet that you can handle for the entirety of its life.

 For some people that pet is going to be a rescue pet – and that’s awesome!
 For other people that pet is going to come from a reputable, well researched, breeder – and that’s ok too!

-I've always been a huge proponent of doing lots (and lots and lots) of research before adding a new pet to your family.
+I’ve always been a huge proponent of doing lots (and lots and lots) of research before adding a new pet to your family.
 Getting the right pet is so important!
-It could mean the difference between being able to provide that animal with an awesome home for it's whole life, or having to give him/her up when you realize that it wasn't the best fit for you.
+It could mean the difference between being able to provide that animal with an awesome home for its whole life, or having to give him/her up when you realize that they weren’t the best fit for you.
 If more people put more thought into always selecting animals that fit well into their lives, less pets would end up homeless in shelters.
 At the end of the day I would think/hope that more animals in happy, lifelong, appropriate homes would be something all animal lovers could get behind.